-The entire purpose (focus) of this list is "to assist individuals seeking to

-- > make mutual consent contact with their biological relatives conceived as a - > result of sperm donation".....The EXACT thing that CCB is currently against (as - > in does not offer or advocate)...... - > The only "choice" a CCB donor had was to be an anonymous donor or not be a - > donor at all.
-CCB guaranteed anonymity to the donor.
-However, they never even - > asked the donor if he DIDN'T want anonymity (as in agreeing to mutual consent contact when the child is 18 or similar)
+- > The entire purpose (focus) of this list is "to assist individuals seeking to - > make mutual consent contact with their biological relatives conceived as a - > result of sperm donation".....The EXACT thing that CCB is currently against (as - > in does not offer or advocate)...... - > The only "choice" a CCB donor had was to be an anonymous donor or not be a

-IMHO, offering former and current donors the choice to have mutual consent contact with their offspring is something CCB can and should do, and perhaps require it of future donors.
-Since CCB is one of the oldest and largest cryobanks in the world, they should be leading the pack in evolving, thereby setting an example for other banks to follow - not the other way around, as seems to be happening.
+- > asked the donor if he DIDN'T want anonymity (as in agreeing to mutual consent - > contact when the child is 18 or similar) - > IMHO, offering former and current donors the choice to have mutual consent - > contact with their offspring is something CCB can and should do, and perhaps - > require it of future donors.
+Since CCB is one of the oldest and largest - > cryobanks in the world, they should be leading the pack in evolving, thereby setting - > an example for other banks to follow not the other way - > around, as seems to - > be happening.

-/03 http://health.groups.yahoo.com/group/DonorSiblingRegistry/message/1870
+8/16/03 http://health.groups.yahoo.com/group/DonorSiblingRegistry/message/1870